ikasanEIP/ikasan/ikasaneip/dashboard/Readme.md

 ```
 $JAVA_HOME/bin/java -jar ikasan-dashboard-boot-2.1.3.jar
 ```
-The first time you run the dashboard you will see a number of errors relating to the database, this is normal as we havent created the required tables yet.
+The first time you run the dashboard you will see a number of errors in the log relating to the database, this is normal as we havent created the required tables yet.
 As this is an in-memory database you will lose all configuration as soon as the dashbaord JVM is stopped.

 ### Out of the Box with h2 Server and file persistence